 The Company has determined that the contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR shareholders is not indexed to the Company's stock under ASC 815-40 and therefore equity treatment is precluded.
 The Triggering Event that determines the issuance of the Earn-Out Shares includes terms that are not solely indexed to the common stock of the Company, and as such liability classification is required.
-As of the consummation date of the Business Combination, the estimated fair value of the shareholder Earn-Out Shares was approximately \$61.0 million and the Company will revalue the liability each reporting period with the changes in fair value being recorded to the Statements of Operations.
-For the three months ended March 31, 2022, there was a decrease in the earn-out liability of \$10.8 million which was recorded as a gain on change in fair value within the statements of operations.
+As of the consummation date of the Business Combination, the estimated fair value of the shareholder Earn-Out Shares was approximately \$61.0 million and the Company will revalue the liability each reporting period with the changes in fair value being recorded to the consolidated statements of operations and comprehensive income (loss).
+For the three months ended March 31, 2023 and 2022, there was a decrease in the earn-out liability of zero and \$10.8 million, respectively, which was recorded as a gain on change in fair value within the consolidated statements of operations and comprehensive income (loss).
 In accordance with the Merger Agreement, Earn-Out Shares attributable to Old eFFECTOR option holders who discontinue providing service before the occurrence of the Triggering Event are reallocated to the remaining eligible stockholders and option holders.

-The earn-out liability is recorded on the balance sheet as a non-current liability since the expected date of achievement based on the valuation model is not within the next twelve months.
-The following table presents activity for the Earn-Out liability measured at fair value using significant unobservable Level 3 inputs at December 31, 2021 and March 31, 2022 (in thousands):
+The following table presents activity for the earn-out liability measured at fair value using significant unobservable Level 3 inputs at December 31, 2022 and March 31, 2023 (in thousands):